Skip to content

 Effective Notes

-Effective note-taking is a skill — it takes practice, learning, and consistent effort to develop.
-In a corporate environment, it also requires leadership support — both to recognize its value and to create the time and space for it to happen.
+Effective note-taking is a skill -- it takes practice, learning, and consistent effort to develop.
+In a corporate environment, it also requires leadership support -- both to recognize its value, create the time and space for it to happen, and set the expectation and hold team members accountable for creating it.

 No Shortcuts